monchopena/bdunk/_posts/2013-05-06-arduino-upload-from-shell.markdown

-Date: 6 May 2013
+---
+layout: post
+title:  "Arduino from shell"
+date:   2013-05-06 00:00:00 +0200
-Categories: arduino
+categories: arduino
-Summary: Upload the firmware to a device from shell.
+summary: Upload the firmware to a device from shell.
-Read more: Show me more

-# Arduino from shell
+---

 If you want to upload a program to Arduino from the command line can be done with [inotool][inotool].